rabiakutlukarasu/Polisci450D_2026winter/README.md

 - Download or clone the repository
 - Open `.qmd` files in RStudio
-- Run code chunks interactively during or after section
+- Run code chunks yourself, change things, explore more
 - Render files if you want the full HTML output

 ## 🎥 Section Recordings